Oleg Maskaev: Highlights

+Maskaev finished his amateur career with a stated record of 108–10.

 Professional career

 Maskaev's professional boxing career began in 1993.
-Not wasting any time, he made his professional debut against 21–0 (15) former bronze medalist Alexander Miroshnichenko.
+Not wasting any time, he made his professional debut against former bronze medalist Alexander Miroshnichenko, who held a record of 21–0 (15 KOs).
 Maskaev won via third-round TKO.
+In only his seventh professional bout, Maskaev was pitted against Oliver McCall, who had captured the WBC heavyweight title by knocking out Lennox Lewis only a year before.
+Controversy later arose as to his professional record: before he fought McCall, the USBA stated his professional record was 15–0, 12 KOs, which was confirmed ex officio by the Virginia Boxing Commission (which sanctioned the Maskaev–McCall event and all subsequent official information related to it, including the records); however, later and supposedly more precise estimates gave him a record of 6–0 (3 KOs).
+Nine missing bouts in the given record were either unaccounted for—and therefore non-sanctioned events—or considered as either amateur or exhibition fights.
+No data is available presently for that missing part of Maskaev's early professional career.

-In only his seventh professional bout, Maskaev was faced off against Oliver McCall, who had captured a world heavyweight title by knocking out Lennox Lewis only a year before.
-Maskaev was caught with a hard left hand to the body, followed up with a short right hand in the first round, losing via TKO and being handed his first professional defeat.
+Against McCall, Maskaev was caught with a hard left hand to the body, followed up with a short right hand in the first round, losing via TKO and being handed his first professional defeat.
 After winning his next four, Maskaev fought hard-hitting Samoan David Tua.
-Maskayev lost via 11th-round TKO.
+Maskaev lost via 11th-round TKO.

-Oleg is known for his powerful right-hand punch: he has knocked out former WBO heavyweight challenger Derrick Jefferson, contender Alex Stewart, and twice knocked out former WBC heavyweight champion Hasim Rahman.
-However, he is also noted for a weak chin that was evident in his knockout losses to contenders Oliver McCall, David Tua, Kirk Johnson, Lance Whitaker, Corey Sanders and journeyman Nagy Aguilera.

 His most famous victories have been his two wins over Hasim Rahman.
-Maskaev knocked Rahman off balance, sending his rival out of the ring in the 8th round on November 6, 1999.
-This fight is also notable for the famous "chair incident", in which noted referee, Steve Smoger, who was backup referee for this fight, was struck in the head by a chair thrown by a fan who was later arrested.
+In the first bout, held on November 6, 1999, Maskaev knocked Rahman off balance, sending his rival out of the ring in the 8th round.
+This fight is also notable for the famous "chair incident," in which noted referee, Steve Smoger (serving as backup referee for this fight), was struck in the head by a chair thrown by a fan.
+The assailant was later arrested.

 He later fought Rahman again and defeated him for the WBC heavyweight title by knocking him out in the 12th round on August 12, 2006.
-His second win over Rahman was preceded by a streak of victories that helped rejuvenate Maskaev's career and earned him the "Comeback fighter of the Year" award in The Ring magazine in 2006.
+His second win over Rahman was preceded by a streak of victories that helped rejuvenate Maskaev's career and earned him the "Comeback fighter of the Year" award from The Ring magazine in 2006.